TitanEchelon/TitanEchelonAi/README.md

 #### **Creating a TitanAI Instance**
 The `TitanAI` struct is the heart of the library, managing API communication and agent interactions.
 You can create a TitanAI instance using the builder pattern.

----

-### **More Adjustments**
-Every reference to "Swarm" in the code snippets, explanations, and terminology has been replaced with "TitanAI."
-This includes structural explanations, examples, configuration, functions, and conceptual uses.

-If you have further edits, I can refine this further!
-Let me know if you’d like a specific section adjusted. 🚀